INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 }
 ```

-The `Agent` struct implements the `AgentTrait`, which defines the agent's
-behavior.
-The `on_joining_lobby` function is called when the agent is created, and the
-`next_move` function is called every game tick to determine the agent's next
-move.
-The `on_game_ended` function is called when the game ends to provide the
-final game state.

-`next_move` returns an `AgentResponse` enum, which can be one of the following:

-- `Movement { direction: MoveDirection }`: Move the tank forward or
-  backward, where `MoveDirection` is an enum with the variants `Forward` and
-  `Backward`.
-- `Rotation { tank_rotation: Option<Rotation>, turret_rotation: Option<Rotation> }`:
-  Rotate the tank and turret left or right, where `Rotation` is an enum with the
-  variants `Left` and `Right`.
-- `AbilityUse { ability_type: AbilityType }`: Use an ability.
-The possible ability types are:
-  - `FireBullet`: Fire a single bullet.
-  - `UseLaser`: Use the laser ability.
-  - `FireDoubleBullet`: Fire two bullets simultaneously.
-  - `UseRadar`: Activate the radar ability.
-  - `DropMine`: Drop a mine at the tank's current position.
-- `Pass`: Do nothing for this turn.

-These ability types allow your agent to perform various actions in the game,
-from basic attacks to more strategic abilities like using radar or dropping
-mines.

-### Including Static Files

-If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
-This folder is copied into the Docker image and will be accessible to your application at runtime.
-For example, you could include configuration files, pre-trained models, or any other data your agent might need.

 ## Running the Client

 You can run this client in three different ways: locally, within a VS Code